jbrown1618/vector/docs/api/vector.matrix.toarray.md

 `S[][]`

-The contents of the matrix as an array of arrays.
+The contents of the matrix